gdbroman/broman.blog/about.md

 It's what every article on here originate from.

 ## What a megalomaniac!
-Although this is a _personal_ website, it's not about me.
-Or at least, that's not my goal.
+Although this is a _personal_ website, it's not about me - or at least, that's not my goal.

-The aim here is to freely discuss ideas.
-Ideas which can possibly be helpful to all of us.
+The aim here is to discuss _ideas_.
+Ideas which possibly can be helpful to all of us.

-So if any of this seems interesting to you, feel free to read the blog, and join me on a journey of figuring out life and being useful.
+So if any of this seems interesting to you, feel free to read the blog; and join me on a journey of figuring out life and being useful.